-One of the ways Alliant Energy supports the economic growth of communities is by focusing on workforce development.
+One of the ways we support the economic growth of communities is by focusing on workforce development.
 Through strategic partnerships with local organizations and educational institutions, we help prepare students and adults with the fundamental skills they need to grow into successful careers.